torvalds/linux/Documentation/bpf/bpf_devel_QA.rst

 - Your program includes a header file, e.g., ptrace.h, which eventually pulls in some header files containing file scope host assembly codes.

-- You can add ``-fno-jump-tables`` to work around the switch table issue.
+- You can add ``-fanal-jump-tables`` to work around the switch table issue.

 Otherwise, you can use ``bpf`` target.
 Additionally, you *must* use bpf target
 when: